 4.2 Composition; Eligibility.
 The Board of Directors shall consist of members (“Directors”) elected or appointed pursuant to Sections 4.3, 4.4, and 4.6, below, for the terms provided therein.
 All Directors must be Community Members as defined in Article 2.
 No elected public official, employee of a City or County government agency with oversight or other such direction over HDC activities, publicly announced candidate for elected public office, or person currently an employee of any elected public official (except those currently on uncompensated leave of absence or serving in a volunteer capacity) shall be eligible to serve as a Director.

 4.3 Grid Representatives.
 One Director shall be elected from each Planning District 15 grid within the Highland Area.
 Such Directors will be referred to as “Grid Representatives.”
 A map of the Highland Area identifying numbered grids (the “Grid Map) shall be maintained.
 At least every ten years the existing Grid Map shall be reviewed and, if necessary, grid lines shall be adjusted to produce an adjusted Grid Map that maintains a reasonable balance of Member population among the grids.
-Any adjusted Grid Map shall be completed, approved by the Board of Directors, and made available for review by Members at least one month before the annual meeting of Members at which the adjusted Grid Map is voted upon.
+Any adjusted Grid Map shall be completed, approved by the Board of Directors, and made available for review by Members at least one month before the annual meeting of Members.
 Grid Representatives shall be elected for terms that begin at the next regular Board of Directors meeting following the annual meeting of Members at which the Grid Representative is elected in accordance with the following: (a) In a year in which an adjusted Grid Map is approved, Grid Representatives standing for election (which shall be those representing even-numbered grids of the existing Grid Map if it is an even-numbered year and those representing odd-numbered grids of the existing Grid Map if it is an odd-numbered year) will be elected to one-year terms; (b) In the year following a year in which an adjusted Grid Map is approved, all Grid Representatives shall be elected based on the adjusted Grid Map: if it is an even-numbered year, Grid Representatives representing even-numbered grids of the adjusted Grid Map shall be elected for a term of two years and Grid Representatives representing odd-numbered grids of the adjusted Grid Map shall be elected for a term of one year; if it is an odd-numbered year, Grid Representatives representing even-numbered grids of the adjusted Grid Map shall be elected for a term of one year and Grid Representatives representing odd-numbered grids of the adjusted Grid Map shall be elected for a term of two years; and (c) In all other years, Grid Representatives representing even-numbered grids of the existing Grid Map shall be elected in even-numbered years for terms of two years, and Grid Representatives representing odd-numbered grids of the existing Grid Map shall be elected in odd-numbered years for terms of two years.
 Grid Representatives shall be elected by at least three eligible Members of that grid during the voting period of the Annual meeting.
 The Board of Directors shall set the voting period and voting method(s) 30 days prior to the Annual Meeting date.
 Candidates for Grid Representatives must be present at the time of election.

 4.4 At-Large Directors.
 Four members of the Board of Directors shall be elected at-large (“At-Large Directors”) for terms of two years that begin at the next regular Board of Directors meeting following the annual meeting of Members at which the At-Large Director is elected.
 Two At-Large Directors shall be elected in odd-numbered year for terms of two years.
 Two At-Large Directors shall be elected in even-numbered years for terms of two years.
 At-Large Representatives shall be elected by at least three eligible Members during the voting period of the Annual Meeting.
 For At-Large Director positions, ranked choice voting may be used.
 The Board of Directors shall set the voting period and voting method(s) 30 days prior to the Annual Meeting date.
 Candidates for At-Large Directors must be present at the time of election.